Can you really change your life in 15 minutes a day?

 And even if you still think you can’t, please just give it a go and see.

 When you don’t understand what your values are, you live by other people’s values.
-This chaos will steal way your motivation to get up 15 minutes earlier to create change.
+That’s a chaos will steal way your motivation to get up 15 minutes earlier to create change.

 Knowing your values and living by them brings you vibrant energy because its what makes you happy.
 Spend your first 15 minute task evaluating what your values are.
 Get crystal clear on them and paint a picture of what life will be like for you if you live in alignment with your values.